Spoiler-Free Review of “HIS & HERS” on Netflix: A Satisfying Thriller with a Shocking Conclusion!

 Images courtesy of Netflix

-I hope you enjoyed the review and feel free to post your own thoughts and theories on Welcome to Eden in the comments section below.
+I hope you enjoyed the review and feel free to post your own thoughts and theories on Night Always Comes in the comments section below.
 Thanks so much for reading and happy viewing!

 Best,